Countdown for GISAT-1 launch to begin Wednesday evening - OrissaPOST

-Chennai: The countdown for the Thursday evening launch of India’s first state of the art earth observation satellite Geo Imaging Satellite-1 (GISAT-1) to be placed in geo-stationary orbit will begin at 3.43 p.m.
-Wednesday, said a senior ISRO official.
+Chennai: The countdown for Thursday evening launch of India’s first state of the art earth observation satellite Geo Imaging Satellite-1 (GISAT-1) to be placed in geo-stationary orbit will begin at 3:43 pm Wednesday, said a senior ISRO official.

 Weighing 2,268 kg, the GISAT-1 will be carried by the three stage geo-synchronous satellite launch vehicle (GSLV-F10).